chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - In case you are the PDF is not part of your BibTeX Library (e.g., a manuscript from colleague), you can also choose to deactivate the usage of BibTeX metadata and citekeys.
 - The Obsidian destination must be a folder in your vault.
 - Select whether any annotations of the type `underlines` should be split off and moved to a second output instead (currently only Drafts is supported).
+- Set the languages for the OCR on images.
+For the required language code, [refer to the tesseract documentation](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).

 ## Troubleshooting
 - Upgrade to the newest version of pdfannots: `pip3 install --upgrade pdfannots`, or [download the latest release of `pdf-annots2json`](https://github.com/mgmeyers/pdf-annots2json/releases/latest).